The Foundings of Clonliffe Harriers

 The decade began with the Rome Olympics where again Clonliffe supplied Olympians: Michael Hoey, who had ran in that 1958 world record mile race, ran for Ireland in the 5000 metres where he ran a time of 15 minutes dead finishing 10th in his heat.
 Gerry McIntyre ran in the marathon where he finished 22nd in a time of 2:26:03.

-(pictured above) The first Clonliffe ladies race December 1963
+(pictured above) An Clonliffe ladies race mid/late 1960`s

-In 1963 the Ladies Section of Clonliffe Harriers A.C. was founded by Harry Cooney and over the following decade the club produced some superb women athletes.
+At the October 1963 AGM of Clonliffe Harriers A.C. on foot of a motion brought forward by Alec Sweeney for the first time women were admitted to the club and thus the founding of the ladies section of Clonliffe .
+Over the following decade the club produced some superb women athletes.
 In the late 60s and early 70s Clonliffe Harrier Claire Walsh was the dominant force in Irish sprinting.
 She was Irish 100 yard and 220 yard champion in 1968, in 1969 she was Irish 100 metre, 200 metres and 400 metres champion.
 In 1970 she was Irish 200 and 400 metre champion, in 1971 she again swept the boards winning the 100, 200 and 400 metre National Titles, in 1972 she was 200 and 400 metre champion and in 1973 was 100 and 400 metre champion.
 Ann O’Brien on the 3rd of March 1968 won the Dublin Cross Country Championship at Santry and later that year was National 440 yard champion.
 In 1968 she was National 880 yard champion and in 1969 was 800 metre champion.
 Ann O’Brien was also dominant over the mile and was National champion in 1966, 67 and 68 and in the metric mile was National champion in 1969, 70 and 71.